He who asks the most questions, wins!

 10) Does the company have a purpose/mission statement?

 All great companies have some form of a vision statement, mission statement or perhaps even just a succinct tag line.
-Check My Favorite Vision (or Mission) Statements for a few dozen killer examples.

 11) What are the company’s values?

 Any great boss should be able to articulate the core values of their business.
 They don’t have to be written on a coffee mug (they’re probably not at the great companies), but they are understood by a company’s leadership.